how to add a hit counter to a website C-Food Restaurant

-Toronto, news opinion, news source
+Toronto news source

 Front Page Cover Story Media Toronto Opinion Business Medicine Gardens

-Restaurant Security Ontario Tourism Contact us About us Links American News Canadian News
+Restaurant Security Ontario Tourism About us Links American News Canadian News

 Toronto Free Press Restaurant Guide